 Quivered in grass, some subtle sign flashes and squirrels course through my yard, suburban blood in circulation or a song sung sotto voce.
-Generations of a brood in sly disguise, or maybe the same gray squirrel who glides below the wires. . . .
+Generations of a brood in sly disguise, or maybe the same gray squirrel who glides below the wires, who’s stealing seed for birds.
+Surely the oak is enough.

 At night behind a flimsy plastic window shade we watched as a stump slathered with bacon grease lured foxes in.
 From the truck, we swept fields with spotlights looking for deer.
 I learned to see